hbctraining/Intro-to-shell-fasrc-flipped/lessons/01_the_filesystem.md

 Please find and open Git BASH.

 > **Tip** - Windows users can use another program called [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) instead of a *bash emulator* to log in to remote machines, but it is a little more involved and has different capabilities.
-We encourage you to take a look at it, but we will not be covering it in this workshop.
+The [FASRC docs](https://docs.rc.fas.harvard.edu/kb/terminal-access/#WINDOWS) has a list of other recommended apps used by the community.

 **Two-factor authentication**